 Cristian Huse, Stockholm School of Economics Fast and Furious (and Dirty): The Effects of Environmental Policy on the Swedish Car Market

 The following two papers won the third annual Public Utility Research Center Prize for the best paper in regulatory economics.

-Measuring the Environmental Benefits of Wind Generated Electricity.
+Measuring the Environmental Benefits of Wind Generated Electricity and